UNESCO Sites Barcelona: Tickets

 Palau de la Música Catalana - See Ticket Options

-Designed by Lluís Domènech i Montaner and completed in 1908, the Palau de la Música Catalana is celebrated for its stunning stained glass windows and ornate architecture.
-The concert hall which is situated in the Barri Gotic, was listed as a UNESCO World Heritage Site in 1997.
+Designed by 'Lluís Domènech i Montaner' and completed in 1908, the Palau de la Música Catalana is celebrated for its famous stained glass windows and ornate architecture.
+The concert hall is in the Barri Gotic (Gothic Quarter) of the city and was listed as a UNESCO World Heritage Site in 1997.
 Having undergone a sensitive refurbishment in the 1980s, preserving its original charm.

 Palau Güell (Güell Palace) - See Ticket Options

 One of Gaudí’s early masterpieces, Palau Güell was built between 1886 and 1890 for Eusebi Güell (of Park Güell).
-Palau Güell was recognised as a UNESCO World Heritage Site in 1984, and the palace served as a family residence for the Güell’s as well as being a venue for social events.
+Palau Güell was recognised as a UNESCO World Heritage Site in 1984, and it served as a family residence for the Güell’s as well as being a venue for social events.
 Despite being lesser-known, Palau Güell is a must-visit for those interested in Gaudí's work.

 Recinte Modernista de Sant Pau Hospital - See Ticket Options

-Designed by Lluis Domènech i Montaner (the same architect that designed the Palau de la Música Catalana mentioned above), the property was constructed on the site of a mediaeval hospital.
+Another design by 'Lluis Domènech i Montaner' (the same architect that designed the Palau de la Música Catalana mentioned above), the property was constructed on the site of a mediaeval hospital.
 Sant Pau Hospital was revolutionary for its time.
 Its design, which features 16 pavilions and underground tunnels, aimed to heal patients’ spirits through beauty.
 It was commissioned as part of a will from a wealthy benefactor.
 The Sant Pau Hospital was awarded UNESCO World Heritage status in 1997, and was operational as a hospital until 2009, but due to it outgrowing the site, had to be moved.
-The site is now a bestselling tourist attraction in Barcelona.
+Its known by several names including:

 Casa Vicens - See Ticket Options